siefkenj/IBLODEs/book/typst/modules/module2-practice-problems.typ

   (
     statement: [
       True or false:
+      + A differential equation
+        $f(y,y',t) = 0$ is autonomous
+        if an only if on any slope feild of that differential equation
+        each $y$ value has only one slope value
+        $y'$, independent of $t$.
+        /*I am a little worried about the phrasing here to make it strictly true*/
+      + Since particular solutions to a \
+        differential
-      + Since particular solutions to a differential equation differ by a constant, they are all parallel to each other on a slope field.
+        equation differ by a constant, they are all
+        parallel to each other on a slope field.
-      + There is a differential equation for which Euler's method is perfectly accurate.
+      + There is a differential equation Eulers method is exactly accurate at all points no matter what the step size is.
-      + Assume that you are given a differential equation with initial condition $(t, P(t)) = (a,b)$.
-Since Euler's method has a starting point of the initial condition and only goes forward in time, it can only be used to approximate solutions for $t > a$.
+      + Assume that you are given a differential equation with initial condition
+        $(t, P(t)) = (a,b)$.
+        Since Euler's method has a
+        starting point of the
+        initial condition and
+        only goes forward in time,
+        it can only be used to
+        approximate solutions for $t > a$.
-      + When using Euler's method on a differential equation, a smaller step size will always yield a more accurate approximation.
+      /*+ When using Euler's method on
+        a differential equation, a smaller
+        step size will always yield
+        a more accurate approximation.
+        // This one is don't think is good
+        // and should be thrown out*/
-      + It is possible to use Euler's method to approximate a solution to a differential equation with an initial condition. /*(My mathematics mind is telling me that this might be false barring some special case, but I can't think of one.
-It is probably true because of the existance and uniqueness theorem.)
-(This one might be kinda weak.)*/
+      + It is possible only to use Euler's method to approximate a solution to a differential equation if you are given an initial condition.
       + Other than the initial condition itself, which we know is correct, the points given to us by Euler's method always have the least error closest to the initial condition.
+        // I am torn on this one.
       + Euler's method only works for autonomous differential equations.
+      + Euler's method only works for systems of differential equations that are one dimensional.
+      + Euler's method only works first order differential equations.
     ],
   ),
   (